-When they had trouble finding the right fit for an SEO Director position among local candidates, they decided to cast a wider net.
-I was introduced to them via my network, and once I convinced them of my particular set of skills, the biggest barrier was the fact that Two Octobers offices are in Denver, and I’m in picturesque Montpelier, VT, which I have chosen to represent via our annual All Species Day parade.
+When they had trouble finding the right fit for an SEO Director position among local candidates, they decided to cast a wider net and I was introduced to them via my network.
+Once I convinced them of my particular set of skills, the biggest barrier was the fact that Two Octobers offices are in Denver, and I’m in picturesque Montpelier, VT, which I have chosen to represent via our annual All Species Day parade.

 The additional sticky wicket was that while I had managed teams in the past, my only experience managing a remote team was a group I had worked with for years.
-Now, I was starting from scratch with a team who didn’t know me – or trust me – yet.
+Now, I was starting from scratch with a team who didn’t know me.
 Two years later I’ve earned the nickname Roboboss, and I work with a team that churns out great work no matter what time zone they’re in.